 With that said, next time you see me, feel free to start a conversation about my colon and bowel movements.
 After all, I feel like we know each other quite well now!

 Remember to sign up below to be notified of each new post.
 You can always email me at walt[at]jamaicaninchina.com

-However, when I was finally introduced to Agustin Delarmino, the instructor, and told him of my plans, it seemed he had other plans of his own for me that day.
+So, when I was finally introduced to Agustin Delarmino, the instructor, and told him of my plans to just sit and snap a few shots, it seemed he had other plans of his own for me that day.
 He handed me a jumprope, turned up the music, got all the participants amped up and there I was!